kaizten/kaizten.github.io/development/vue/style-guide.md

 It is great to use these shorthands in your Vue project.
 But to create some sort of convention across your project, you should either always use them or never use them.
 This will make your project more cohesive and readable.

-**16. Don’t call a method on created AND watch.** A common mistake Vue developers make (or maybe it was just me) is they unnecessarily call a method in created and watch.
+16. Don’t call a method on created AND watch.
+A common mistake Vue developers make (or maybe it was just me) is they unnecessarily call a method in created and watch.
 The thought behind this is that we want to run the watch hook as soon as a component is initialized.

 ```javascript
 <script>